PVKonovalov/topogrid/README.md

 }
 ```
 ### CircuitBreakersNextToNode
-Get an array of IDs of circuit breakers next to the node
+Get an array of IDs of circuit breakers next to the node.
+If we need to isolate some area of the electrical network, we need to find all circuit breakers near a node in that area.
 ```golang
 for _, node := range nodes {
   nextTo, err := topology.CircuitBreakersNextToNode(node.Id)